Bettersf/DogeBet/README.md

 This version adapts the text to Shiba Inu by renaming the platform, integrating Shiba branding, and maintaining the focus on blockchain and decentralized gaming concepts.

+> Note: Contact Paradox on telegram for whitelabeling and deployment off your own casino [Paradox](https://t.me/basedmeta).

 This project is licensed under the [MIT License](LICENSE).